-The monument to the 88th Pennsylvania Volunteer Infantry Regiment is northwest of Gettysburg on Doubleday Avenue, the site of the regiment's position during the fighting on July 1st.
-(39.84341° N, 77.24208° W; map) It was dedicated by the Commonwealth of Pennsylvania in 1889.
+The monument to the 88th Pennsylvania Volunteers is northwest of Gettysburg on Doubleday Avenue, the site of the regiment's position during the fighting on July 1st.
+(39.84341° N, 77.24208° W; map) It was dedicated by the State of Pennsylvania in 1889.

 Three position markers were erected in 1883: